tub-rip/eventvision2025/index.md

 A longer list of related topics is available in the table of content of the [List of Event-based Vision Resources](https://github.com/uzh-rpg/event-based_vision_resources)

-## Call for Papers
+## Call for Contributions

+### Research papers

 <p><div style="text-align: justify">
-  Research papers and demos are solicited in, but not limited to, the topics listed above.
+  <b>Research papers</b> and demos are solicited in, but not limited to, the topics listed above.
 </div></p>

   - <b>Paper</b> submissions must adhere to the CVPR 2025 paper submission style, format and length restrictions.
-  See the <a href="https://cvpr.thecvf.com/Conferences/2025/AuthorGuidelines">author guidelines</a> and <a href="https://github.com/cvpr-org/author-kit/releases">template</a> provided by the CVPR 2025 main conference.
-See also the policy of <a href="https://iccv.thecvf.com/Conferences/2025/CallForPapers">Dual/Double Submissions of concurrently-reviewed conferences, such as ICCV</a>.
+  See the <a href="https://cvpr.thecvf.com/Conferences/2025/AuthorGuidelines">author guidelines</a> and <a href="https://github.com/cvpr-org/author-kit/releases">template</a> provided by the CVPR main conference.
+These submissions are meant to represent novel contributions, i.e., unpublished work (submissions should not have been published, accepted or be under review elsewhere).
+   Accepted papers will be published open access through the Computer Vision Foundation (CVF) (see <a href="https://openaccess.thecvf.com/CVPR2023_workshops/EventVision">examples from CVPR Workshop 2023</a>, <a href="https://openaccess.thecvf.com/CVPR2021_workshops/EventVision">2021</a> <a href="https://openaccess.thecvf.com/CVPR2019_workshops/CVPR2019_EventVision">and 2019</a>).
+We encourage authors of accepted papers to write a paragraph about ethical considerations and impact of their work.

   - For <b>demo</b> abstract submission, authors are encouraged to submit an abstract of up to 2 pages using the same template as CVPR 2025 paper submissions.

 <p><div style="text-align: justify">